The West Coast Fishing Club

 From a Quiet Grove to the Edge of the World

-It was here, among these sun-drenched groves, that The West Coast Fishing Club saw something familiar.
+It was here, among these sun-drenched groves, that The West Coast Fishing Club saw something familiar in Abandoned Grove

 For over three decades, WCFC has operated at the edge of the world—the remote archipelago of Haida Gwaii.